cu-mkp/edition-webpages/docs/resources/coming-soon.md

 * Browse accounts of reconstructions from the Making and Knowing Lab.

 ## Resources
-* Improved bibliography including references cited in the essays ans additional links to electronic resources.
+* Improved bibliography including references cited in the essays and additional links to electronic resources.
-* Complete index and descriptions of all manuscript figures sketched by Fr.
+* Complete index and descriptions of all figures sketched in the manuscript by Fr.
 640's author-practitioner.
-* Additional visualizations and analysis of the manuscript's text and themes, such as an Index of Key Terms that hopes to build an ontology from the manuscript's existing tagged terms.
+* Additional visualizations and analysis of the manuscript's text and themes, such as an Index of Key Terms that aims to build an ontology from the manuscript's existing tagged terms.
 * Toolkits and resources for analyzing the manuscript as raw data which is already available through the [Project's Github](https://github.com/cu-mkp/m-k-manuscript-data).
-* Laboratory Reconstruction Insights - Index of essays featuring research from the Making and Knowing Lab
+* Laboratory Reconstruction Insights - an index of essays featuring research from the Making and Knowing Lab.

 ## Improved Compatibility with Mobile Devices

 ## Research and Teaching Companion
 * Set to be published in 2021, the RTC (Research and Teaching Companion) will provide a behind-the-scenes look at the making of _Secrets of Craft and Nature_.
-* It will make available numerous resources developed by the Project during the creation of this Digital Critical Edition for other researchers, students, instructors, and anyone interested in hands-on engagement with process and digital publication.
+* It will make available numerous resources developed by the Project during the creation of this Digital Critical Edition, and is intended for other researchers, students, instructors, and anyone interested in hands-on engagement with process and digital publication.
 * Resources include lessons plans and syllabi, protocols and worksheets, as well as case studies and testaments of collaboration.